TES3MP/CoreScripts/tutorials/EventHooks.md

 * `customEventHooks.registerValidator(event, callback)`
 * `customEventHooks.registerHandler(event, callback)`

-Validators are called before any default logic for the event is executed, Handlers are called after such (whether default behaviour was performed or not).
+Both of these functions accept an `event` string and a `callback` function as their arguments.

-Both of these functions accept an `event` string (you can find a table below) and a `callback` function as their arguments.
+There is a [table of tes3mp events](#event-table), and you can [create your own](#custom-events)

-The callback function will be called with a guaranteed argument of `eventStatus` and a few arguments (potentially none) depending on the particular event.
+Validators are called first, before the handlers.
+Both validator and handler callback functions will be called with a guaranteed argument of `eventStatus` and a few arguments (potentially none) depending on the particular event.

 `eventStatus` is a table that defines the way handlers should behave.
 It has two fields: `validDefaultHandler` and `validCustomHandlers`.
 By default both of these are `true`.
-The former defines if default behaviour should be performed, the latter signals custom handlers that they should not run.
+`validDefaultHandler` defines if default behaviour should be performed.
+Technically, this just means all the handlers in CoreScripts check this flag.
+You want to set this to `false` if you are overriding default behaviour, or cancelling the event entirely.
-However, their callbacks still run, and it is scripts' responsibility to handle `eventStatus.validCustomHandlers` being `false`.
+`validCustomHandlers` signals handlers from other scripts whether the event has been canceled.
+However, their callbacks still run, and it is each script's responsibility to handle `eventStatus.validCustomHandlers` being `false`.

-Validators can change the current `eventStatus`.
-If your validator returns nothing, it stays the same.
+`eventStatus` can only be changed by validators.
+If your validator returns nothing, `eventStatus` stays the same.
 However if you return a non-`nil` value for either of the two fields, it will override the previous one.
+It is recommended to use the following function to construct an `eventStatus`:
 * `customEventHooks.makeEventStatus(validDefaultHandler, validCustomHandlers)`

 ### Examples: